-As part of the annual budgeting process for the upcoming fiscal year, West Basin holds workshops in advance of the adopting a budget.
-This year, budget adoption is anticipated at the May 24, 2021 Board meeting.
-The Fiscal Year 2021-2022 will begin on July 1, 2021 and runs through June 30, 2022.
+As part of the annual budgeting process for the new fiscal year, West Basin holds workshops in advance of the adopting a budget.
+This year, budget adoption is anticipated at the June 2022 Board meeting.
+The Fiscal Year 2022-2023 will begin on July 1, 2022 and runs through June 30, 2023.

 Recently, the California State Auditor conducted an audit of Southeastern Los Angeles County water agencies.
 Of the agencies audited, West Basin has the lowest percent of rate increases and the lowest administrative costs at 2%.